stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/15-scale-app/scale-app.md

 # Autoscaling your Application

 Welcome to this tutorial on utilizing Horizontal Pod Autoscaler (HPA) in SAAP to automatically manage the scaling of your application pods.
 Horizontal pod autoscaler (HPA) helps us to specify how SAAP should automatically increase or decrease the number of pod replicas of an application, based on metrics collected from the pods.
-When we define an HPA (based on CPU and/or memory usage metrics), the platform calculates the current usage and compare it with the utilization threshold and scales pods up or down accordingly.
+When we define an HPA (based on CPU and/or memory usage metrics), the platform calculates the current usage and compares it with the utilization threshold and scales pods up or down accordingly.

 ## Objectives

 - Add HPA configuration to values.yaml to enable autoscaling with specific parameters.
-- Load test the application to trigger autoscaling and observe the increase in pod replicas.
+- Load-test the application to trigger autoscaling and observe the increase in pod replicas.
 - Monitor the HPA as it scales down the replicas after the load test.

 ## Key Results

-- Enable and configure Horizontal Pod Autoscaler for the stakater-nordmart-review application to automatically adjust the number of pod replicas based on CPU utilization.
+- Enable and configure Horizontal Pod Autoscaler for the `stakater-nordmart-review` application to automatically adjust the number of pod replicas based on CPU utilization.

 ## Tutorial